Thoracic Imaging Vector

 1. What is the definition of radiolucent?

-X-rays that pass through low-density lung tissue strike the film more directly and cause an image that is darker in appearance.
+X-rays that pass through low-density lung tissue strike the film directly, creating a darker image.

 2. What is the definition of radiopaque?

-X-rays that pass through high-density tissue (e.g. bone) are more absorbed and cause an image that is lighter in appearance.
+X-rays that pass through high-density tissue (e.g., bone) are more absorbed, resulting in a lighter image.

-3. What four tissues are seen on an x-ray?
+3. What four types of tissue are visible on an x-ray?

 4. What are air bronchograms?

-A pattern on a chest radiograph that shows air-filled bronchi surrounded by areas of consolidation
+A pattern on a chest radiograph where air-filled bronchi are outlined by surrounding areas of consolidation.

 5. Does air appear radiolucent or radiopaque?